Shear-enhanced elasticity in the cubic blue phase I: Results and Discussion

 Fig.~\ref{fig5}(b) shows the shear moduli measured for waiting times of $\Delta t$ = 2000 s and 4000 s after the application of the pre-shearing, which gives rise to further change in the shear moduli.
 The initial state is not fully recovered and the shear-enhanced elasticity that we report here is therefore irreversible.
 The persistent nature of the dynamic shear moduli indicates that a shear-induced phase has formed in BPI.

+During all rheological measurements reported here, the temperature was stable and accurately measured as mentioned in the experimental section, and the stability of the homogeneous BPI phase was retained.

 The textures under shear flow at different temperatures are shown in Fig.~\ref{fig6}.
-Due to the larger thickness of the sample that is required for rheology experiments the fraction of scattered light is unavoidably larger.
+Due to the larger thickness of the sample that is required for applying homogeneous shear flow the fraction of scattered light is unavoidably larger.
 This leads to a slightly more blurred appearance of the images.
-Their polycrystalline structure, however, is still clearly recognisable and demonstrates that we are still operating in the BPI region.
+Their polycrystalline structure, however, is still clearly recognizable and demonstrates that we are still operating in the BPI region.
 Applying a pre-shear rate of $\dot\gamma_{\rm pre}$ = 500 s$^{-1}$ at $T$ = 31.0 $^{\circ}$C breaks up the platelet texture in the BPI/Iso biphase, which is then immediately recovered upon cessation of the shear flow.
-At a lower temperature of $T$ = 29.5 $^{\circ}$C we observe a remarkable irreversibility of the BPI texture as with the same pre-shear applied the texture is completely melted and does not recover.
+At a lower temperature of $T$ = 29.5 $^{\circ}$C we observe a remarkable irreversibility of the BPI texture as with the same pre-shear applied the texture is completely broken and does not recover.
+In the thin sample, one can see that the platelet texture is dissolved when the force is applied on the BPI \cite{SMMovie}.

+The polarized optical microscopy images of BPI at $\dot\gamma$ = 500 s$^{-1}$ are generally brighter than those of the BPI/Iso biphase.
+In the BPI/Iso biphase, the dark polarized image under shear flow indicates a collapse of ordered domains.
+On the contrary, the bright image in the homogeneous BPI suggests a reorientation of the director field and presumably also of the DTC network, indicating a structural transition induced by the shearing.
+We would like to emphasize that because the value of the first plateau modulus in $G'$ at high frequencies, which is attributed to the DTCs, is virtually the same before and after pre-shearing as evident from Fig. ~\ref{fig5} (b), the DTC structure must remain largely intact.
+It is, however, not possible to draw any strict conclusions about the exact orientation of the DTCs from these findings.
+We also believe that the DTCs are certainly not perfectly oriented.